ucsc-ospo/ucsc-ospo.github.io/content/osredocs/formentors/index.md

 ---
-title: How to add a new project to OSRE
+title: How to add a new project idea to OSRE
 summary: ''
 authors: [admin, slieggi]
 date: "2022-11-06T00:00:00Z"